Chase78712002/alvinchlin_tech_blog/README.md

 - [x] Set index posts in descending order.
 - [] Add authentication check to hide the edit buttons if admin not logged in.
 - [] Drawer auto-open on edge hover.
+  - [x] Auto open sidebar on edge hover, and auto-close it on mouse leave.
+  - [] add mobile toggle button + click-to-open;
+  - [] disable hover hotzone on touch.